Available for R Series Routers.

 - Connect to the oVPN L2 service on the Workstation.

-Layer 2 VPN access is restricted to the original Account.
+Layer 2 VPN access is restricted to the main Account.

 Only one Layer 2 connection can be established per Router.
 If a User has already enabled an L2 connection, it will be marked as busy.

-Disabling the Layer 2 connection upon session completion is essential to permit access for other operators, as the system supports only one active Layer 2 connection at a time.
+Disabling the Layer 2 connection at the end of the session is essential to allow access for other operators, as only one active Layer 2 connection is supported at a time.